 EPK (as in an Electronic Press Kit)

-Farewell Horizontal are Pat Walker (songwriter, singer, most instruments) and Lauren Lime (drums).
+Farewell Horizontal are Pat Walker (songwriter, singer, most instruments) and Lauren Lime (drums, some singing).
 The Melbourne duo home-record and self-release lo-fi indie rock albums, keeping it prolific and DIY and drawing inspiration from a wide cross-section of rock/alternative/pop history.

 "A diverse record musically, full of wry humour lyrically… An instant favourite, this record feels like a grower." - Add to Wantlist